 New payment transaction devices are required; instead of simply swiping a card, a consumer must “dip” or insert their card into a PIN device and enter a PIN before a transaction is processed.

 EMV by itself does NOT protect the merchant from a data breach.
 EMV will protect healthcare organizations from accepting fake credit/debit cards at the point of service.
 Encryption will protect healthcare organizations’ networks in the event of an enterprise-level data security breach.
 When implemented properly, InstaMed payments with encryption can almost completely eliminate the risk of a data breach.
-Read more about getting started on our Developer Portal.
+Read more about getting started on the InstaMed Developer Portal.

 No. In order to accept EMV payments with InstaMed Online or InstaMed Connect, merchants must use one of the following encrypted EMV devices: Ingenico Lane 3000, Ingenico Lane 5000 or the Ingenico Link 2500.
 The following models support encrypted magnetic card swipe, EMV, and NFC (Apple Pay):